GTAmodding/gta3script-specs/SPECIFICATION.md

  + The lexical grammar is not context-free either.
 Contextual information is needed in order to match each lexical category.
  + THIS IS A BROKEN LANGUAGE :)
  + NO SHORTCIRCUIT IN CONDITIONAL LIST
+ + miss2 allows other chars other than the ones specified in source representation thus why we specify it (it is buggy)
+ + control chars behave in a weird way in miss2 (including CR)

 miss2 cannot be the reference implementation because of bugs such as